Dr Scilla Dyke MBE

 Appointed to the High Court in 2011, Sir Henry is Presiding Judge of the North Eastern Circuit.
 For eight years he was Recorder of Liverpool, the highest legal role in Merseyside.
 Born in Liverpool, he was educated at Liverpool College and Birmingham University.
 He spent 30 years as a junior barrister and Queens Counsel in the city and was joint head of chambers from 2000 until his appointment in 2003.

 As Recorder of Liverpool he worked with Merseyside’s chief crown prosecutor to devise an early guilty plea scheme, subsequently adopted nationally, which has dramatically reduced waiting times, paperwork and costs while also bringing quicker justice for victims.
 In addition, he was the first Judicial Studies Board course director for judicial seminars in relation to trying cases of murder, manslaughter and serious fraud.
 He was knighted in 2011.

-You can read the oration for The Hon Mr Justice Globe presented by His Honour David Lynch here
+Read the oration for The Hon Mr Justice Globe.

 Lord Michael Heseltine